 Group Orders.
 We often deliver plants to groups of gardeners, rhododendron societies who wish to club together to place orders, invoiced to and delivered to one address.
 With group orders the individual customer name can be used on the labels to make sorting easier and we can also provide an invoice broken down by customer.
 We just ask that the invoice is paid as a whole.

 Postage and packing for mail order is extra.
 Starting at £16 per box ex VAT for up to 30 kilos (UK).
 30 kilos allows 10-30 plants depending on the size.

 Glendoick Mail Order

-The nursery is now reduced in size and we have a smaller staff. sadly, we are no longer able to handle smaller orders mail order (min £250 ex vat).
-We are still growing a huge range of material (over 600 lines) and still have one of the widest selections of rhododendrons and azaleas available including many exclusives.
-Our printed catalogue is now part of a guidebook but all the rhododendron and azalea information is online in our webshop.
+In 2017 we reduced the size of GLendoick's mail order operation but we are still growing a huge range of material (over 600 lines) and still have one of the widest selections of rhododendrons and azaleas available including many exclusives.
+Our printed catalogue is now part of a Glendoick Guidebook but all the rhododendron and azalea information is online in our webshop.

 Many clubs, societies and groups make combined orders which are sent together to save on postage.
 These can be ordered on our spreadsheet with the customer name on the label, so it is easy to sort the plants when they arrive.